 - Shows initiative in pursuing self-selected projects at home.

-- Has a wide range of interests and possible special expertise in an area of
+- Has a wide range of interests and possible special expertise in an area of investigation and research.

 - Evidences low self-esteem in tendencies to withdraw or be aggressive in the classroom.